The Waldorf Movement was inspired by Rudolf Steiner (1861-1925), a universal humanist and scientist.

 The first Waldorf school was opened in 1919 in Stuttgart, Germany.
 The curriculum is based upon an understanding of the developing child.
 The arts are totally integrated into the curriculum, and are considered to enhance the academics.
 On a daily basis children are making and doing, creating beauty, and working with their hands- painting, drawing, woodworking and knitting.
 Music is integrated throughout the day.
 As one walks the halls of a Waldorf school, it is almost a certainty that you will hear children’s voices raised in song, or the sound of musical instruments.

 Waldorf Education is the fastest growing, non-denominational school movement in the world.
 Nurturing and protecting childhood in a warm, homelike setting is a key element of the Waldorf early childhood program.
 The goal of Waldorf Education is the balanced growth of intellectual, emotional and moral capabilities of each child.

-Today, nearly a thousand Waldorf schools around the world promote true self-discipline, sound development and solid learning through a head, heart and hands approach, striving to offer the right stimulus at the right time and to help each child’s abilities to fully unfold.
+Today, more than 2,500 Waldorf schools and institutions around the world promote true self-discipline, sound development, and solid learning through a head, heart and hands approach, striving to offer the right stimulus at the right time and to help each child’s abilities to fully unfold.
 The curriculum, begun in 1919, is a successful model for holistic education.

 Right Here in St. Louis